Samuel-lab-prog/healthMasterBackend/README.md

 - All environment configuration files are in the **root directory**
 - The main codebase is inside the **`src/`** folder
-- Inside `src/`, you’ll find three main types of folders:
+- Inside `src/`, you’ll find four folders:
+  - **Routes Folder**
+  - **Prisma Folder**
+  - **Utilities Folder**
-  - **Entity folders**
+  - **Plugins Folder**
-  - **A single database folder**
-  - **A single utilities folder**

-### Entity Folders
+### Routes Folder

-Entity folders contain all the logic necessary to handle a specific entity.
-For example, the `user` folder contains all logic related to user operations.
+Contains all the route definitions for the application, organized by entity.
+Each entity (like users, doctors, consultations, etc.) has its own folder inside the routes folder

-Inside each entity folder, you’ll typically find **five** types of files:
+Inside each routes folder, you’ll typically find **six** types of files:

-- **models** — define the data structure and database models
-- **controllers** — handle the incoming requests and responses
+- **schemas** — define the validation schemas for requests and responses
-- **routes** — define API endpoints and connect them to controllers
-- **types** — contain TypeScript interfaces and type definitions
+- **types** — define TypeScript types and interfaces
+- **models** — interact with the database
-- **services** — contain the business logic and database queries
+- **services** — contain the business logic
+- **controllers** — handle incoming requests and send responses
-- **tests** - contain the tests for each module
+- **tests** - contain the tests for each module (right now only models have tests)

+The cycle goes like this: controllers call services, services call models, and models interact with the database.
+### Prisma Folder

+This folder contains the Prisma schema file and any related configurations for the ORM.

-### Database Folder
+### Plugins Folder

-This folder contains all the files necessary for configuring the database and representing it's tables.
-As the database continue to increase it's complexity, you may want to create subfolders inside of this folder.
+This folder is used to store custom plugins that extend the functionality of the Elysia framework.
+For example, you might have authentication plugins, logging plugins, or any other middleware-like functionality that you want to apply across your application.
 ### Utilities Folder

 This folder is used for containing utilites files in general, such classes or funcions that you can reuse.